ericitaquera/rlauncher-custom/README.md

 git clone https://github.com/ericitaquera/rlauncher-custom.git (this will download this repository under a subdirectory called "rlauncher-custom"

-Copy the file from this new directory to your Rocket Laucher setup in the same relative path.
+Copy the file from this new directory to your Rocket Laucher setup in the very same relative path.

 E.g: